Comrade44/networking-lab/terraform/design.md

 ## Virtual Networks
 There are three virtual networks, one hub and two spokes.
 Each has a single subnet.
 The two spokes are peered bi-directionally to the hub.

+## routing
+Routing between virtual networks is not possible by default

 ## Bastion
 Azure Bastion is configured and connected to the hub network to allow remote access to the VMs.

 ## Default outbound connectivity
 https://learn.microsoft.com/en-us/azure/virtual-network/ip-services/default-outbound-access
-With a public IP address attached to the vm, curl https://ipinfo.io will return the IP of the public IP.
+With a public IP address attached to the vms, curl https://ipinfo.io will return the IP of the public IP.

 ## NAT Gateway outbound connectivity
 NAT gateway provides IP proxy and NAT services for outbound internet connectivity.
 NAT gateways are created per-vnet, and cannot be used from a peered vnet.
+Applying the config in the file outbound-nat.tf, logging into the VMs via Bastion and running curl https://ipinfo.io will return the IP address of the NAT gateway for that subnet.